Celebrating Aboriginal fathers

 The transition from traditional parenting roles to more contemporary parenting practices has been difficult for many Aboriginal men.

 Past policies and practices, like the Stolen Generation, destroyed families and left so many without fathers, or any understanding of fatherhood.
-These policies, along with assimilation and modernisation, impacted our cultural parenting practices.

 Father carrying a baby

+Regardless, our Aboriginal men still stand strong and it is important for fathers to be involved.
 Sometimes this can be difficult, as there has not always been enough support for men, but we need to shift our ways of thinking to better empower men as parents and help them develop more confidence in parenting.

 We need to champion Aboriginal fathers as role models for our children and young people.